fharju613/moodle-tool_upmon/README.md

 - **Flexible Monitoring Methods**: Support for both heartbeat (push) and polling (pull) monitoring approaches
 - **Customizable Notifications**: Configure email, in-app, or SMS alerts through UptimeRobot

-## Author

-This plugin was created by **Frederick Harju**, a Moodle software and server architect.
-I am not employed by UptimeRobot but I do include an affiliate link to them below.
-If you decide to sign up for a paid plan, using my affiliate link helps support the continued development of this plugin at no extra cost to you - thank you!

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/fredharju/).

 ## Requirements

 - Moodle 4.5 or higher